fampat/fampat-civ6-mod-fortifai/README.md

 - AI gets a damage boost against human city defenses, dangerous if the gets to siege a human players city
 - No possibility of winning against AI with "kind-of-domination-victory" if domination victory is disabled!
 (If a AI is the last living civ, it cities gets invincible)
 - AI will forget on a slower rate your aggressiveness!
+- Overall AI-Toughness is configurable in the mods config-file

 All this only kicks in on AI vs. Human or vice versa, AI vs. AI is not modified.
 Having some AI allies is more of a help then ever!